-Principle 9: The Board is responsible for the governance of risk.
-The Board should ensure that Management maintains a sound system of risk management and internal controls to safeguard shareholders' interests and the company's assets, and should determine the nature and extent of the significant risks which the Board is willing to take in achieving its strategic objectives.
+Principle 9: The Board is responsible for the governance of risk and should ensure that Management maintains a sound system of risk management and internal controls to safeguard the interests of the Company and its shareholders.

 The Board is responsible for the governance of risk, including determining the nature and extent of the significant risks which the company is willing to take.
 The responsibility of overseeing the Company's risk management framework and policies is undertaken by the AC with the assistance of the internal auditors.
 Having considered the Company's business operations as well as its existing internal control and risk management systems, the Board is of the view that a separate risk committee is not required for the time being.